Rectory Field: Records on the ground

 In the three List A matches held on the ground the highest team score was 201 for 8, recorded by Lancashire in the ground's first List A match in 1969.
 The total was scored from 39 overs.
 The highest individual score was 69 runs, made by Kent's Brian Luckhurst in the same match.
 The last List A match on the ground, against Surrey in 1972, finished with the scores tied, Surrey winning the match after losing fewer wickets.

 Other sports

 Tennis has been played on the ground since it was created.
 Eight hard and three grass tennis courts are situated to the north of the rugby and cricket ground.
 All of the courts are floodlit.
-Two squash courts were built on the southern side of the site in 1937 and remain in use.
+Two squash courts were built on the southern team of the site in 1937 and remain in use.